Target wrestles with pullback in spending and theft that may cost retailer more than $1B this year

 Target earnings per share to be in a range from $1.30 to $1.70 in the current quarter.
 Analysts were expecting $1.95 per share, according to FactSet.
 For the full year, the company is maintaining its prior guidance of $7.75 per share to $8.75 per share.
 Analysts are expecting $8.36 per share, according to FactSet.

-Target said theft is hurting its profitability, and predicted $500 million more in losses from theft this year, on top of the estimated $700 to $800 million in losses it incurred during its last fiscal year.
-So the losses this year could top $1.2 billion this year, a company spokesman said.
-The company said it’s seeing an increasing number of violent incidents at stores and doesn’t want to close stores because that hurts workers and the community.
-The retailer said it’s embracing different measures, from expanding security to locking up certain items.
+Target said theft is cutting into its bottom line and it expects related losses could be $500 million more than last year, when losses from theft were estimated to be anywhere from $700 million to $800 million.
+So that means losses could top $1.2 billion this year.
+The company said it’s seeing an increasing number of violent incidents at stores as well, but does not want to close stores and is expanding security and locking up some items.

+Retailers are being hit with a rash of thefts and in some case, closing stores and pulling out of locations because of massive losses, some tied to criminal gangs.
+The issue has received more notice in the past few years as high-profile smash-and-grab retail thefts and flash mob robberies have garnered national attention.

 First-quarter comparable sales — or those from stores or digital channels operating for the past 12 months — were flat compared with the year-ago period.
 That’s bit of a slowdown from the 0.7% growth in the previous quarter.
 Customer traffic was up.
 Shoppers are focused on buying necessities like groceries over non-essentials, but they still rely on Target for affordable, trendy fashions.

-Note: This story and headline has been corrected to show that Target is predicting more than $1 billion in losses from theft this year.